sergueyarellano/tddpractice/docs/b.part5.md

 A rookie mistake is to approach a refactor without tests.

-How you make sure that doing modifications to a component or components does not affect the outcome? with manual testing? logging a couple things?
+How do you ensure that doing modifications to a component or components does not affect the outcome?
+With manual testing?
+Logging a couple of things?

-If you are a senior developer, then you know that you have to do the right thing and in my opinion with elegance and some philosophy behind.
+If you are a senior developer, you know that you have to do the right thing.
+In my opinion, do it with elegance and some philosophy.

 > I test my code because I feel responsible for what I write